tonghuikang/blog/_posts/2024-12-29-competitive-programming-supercommunity.md

 - Rigorous instructions of what is considered progress in solutions.

-The supercommunity will need to work on problems that they don't have knowledge that whether could it be solved.
-They do not have access to external resources (editorial, reference code, failing test case example).
+The supercommunity will need to work on problems where the solvability is unknown.
+They supercommunity will not have access to external resources (editorial, reference code, failing test case example).
 They need to create the resources themselves.
 I believe this is possible with the existing LLM architecture.

 I expect the following challenges for such a system, which I don't think are insurmountable